barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 C++, Python (2.x) and C#.

 This post intends to shed the light on how data represented in bytes looks like in different mediums.
 But how to make bytes of data?
-For this **encoding** is used, and there's at least one for every type of data.
+For this *encoding* is used, and there's at least one for every type of data.
 Here this is assumed to be known or some relevant details are explained on the way.
+As well to keep the post shorter, some more advanced aspects of discussed concepts are deliberately ignored.

 ## Notation